codefresh-io/cap-docs.codefresh.io/_docs/deployment/applications-dashboard.md

 * The **Pull Request (PRs)** used for the commit.
 * The Jira **Issues** the PR aims to resolve or has resolved, with the current status.
 * The **Committer** who made the changes.
 * The Kubernetes **Services** updated during the deployment, according to the Argo rollout strategy, and the current rollout status.
   The example above shows the rollouts according to the canary rollout strategy.
-The blue line shows the progress of rollout, with the gradual transfer of traffic to the live version.
+The blue line shows the progress of rollout with the current step versus the total number of steps.
+  Expanding the live version deployment shows the number of replicas currently deployed, as green circles.
 * The Argo **Applications** updated during this deployment.